Notes on the Geography of Greece: Modern Athens

-At Greek independence in 1832--the end, as the Greeks say, of the turkokratia--Athens had fewer than 40,000 people, mostly clustered in what were Turkish neighborhoods to the north of the Acropolis.
-The new country found a suitable monarch in Otto, a 17-year-old Bavarian prince, and Otto, with the help of German architects, began shaping a modern city.
+With independence in 1832--the end, as the Greeks say, of the turkokratia--Athens had fewer than 40,000 people, mostly clustered in what were Turkish neighborhoods to the north of the Acropolis.
+The new country found a suitable monarch in Otto, a 17-year-old Bavarian prince.
+With the help of German architects, he began shaping a modern city.

 Looking northeasterly from the Acropolis across the old district of Syntagma ("Constitution") to Lykavittos Hill, which is to say "Wolf Hill Hill."

-The German architect Friedrich von Gärtner designed Otto's royal palace, which was built in 1836-42 and fronts Syntagma Square.
+The German architect Friedrich von Gärtner designed Otto's royal palace.
+It was built in 1836-42 and fronts Syntagma Square.
 In 1935 the palace became the house of parliament.

 Kitty corner to the palace is the city's longstanding top-of-the-heap hotel.

+The tourist neighborhood may be grim, but farther from the Acropolis it's just downhill.
 Thomas Hall writes of Athens in Planning Europe's Capital Cities (1997).
 He says: "The town seems to stretch for miles and miles in a monotonous street network and with very little in the way of former villages or modern planned suburbs and green areas to relieve the dull impression.
 Developments in Athens during the twentieth century seem to be characterized perhaps more than in any of the other examples discussed in the present book, by a persisting libertarian attitude left over from the previous century; apart from a rectilinear street network, there seems to have been hardly any systematic control at all."
+What's that?
+Houston, you say?

 Want a supermarket?
 You'll have to hunt.

-Hands down, the most interesting neighborhood is the Anafiotika quarter, which was built by masons from the island of Anari.
+Hands down, the most interesting neighborhood in the whole city is the Anafiotika quarter, which was built by masons from the island of Anari.
 They had come to build King Otto's palace.

-The neighborhood wraps around the northeast side of the Acropolis.
+The neighborhood they built for themselves wraps around the northeast slope of the Acropolis.

 Not far away is the Choragic Monument of Lysicrates, built in 334 B.C. on the Street of Tripods that wrapped around the Acropolis and connected the Theater of Dionysus to the agora.
 These tripods commemorated prize-winning plays.
 This one, which commemorates both Dionysus and Lysicrates, is bigger than it looks: the drum is 9 feet in diameter, though hollow.
 The columns around it mask its joints.
 An inscription reads: "Lysikrates, son of Lysitheides, of Kikynna, was choragos when the boy-chorus of the des of the phyle Akamantis won the prize.
 Theon was the flute-player, Lysiades of Athens trained the choir, Euaenetos was archon."